qLibc

 OPTION NAME field:

 Option name is a unique string.
-Even an option is section type like <option> only name part without bracket needs to be specifed.
+Even when an option is a section type like <option>, only the name part without brackets needs to be specified.

 ARGUMENT field:

-This field is for providing argument checking in parser level.
-So in user's callback routine can go simple.
-This provides checking of number of arguments this option can take and those argument type.
+This field provides argument checking at the parser level, so the user's callback routine can stay simple.
+It checks the number of arguments this option can take and their argument types.

-In terms of argument types.
-There are 4 argument types as below.
+There are 4 argument types, as shown below.
 And first 5 arguments can be checked individually with different types.

 STR type : any type